koaning/drawdata/readme.md

 ## Shoutout

-This work was originally part of my work over at [calmcode labs](https://calmcode.io/labs/drawdata) but my employer [probabl](https://probabl.ai) has been very supportive and has allowed me to work on this project during my working hours.
+This project was originally part of my work over at [calmcode labs](https://calmcode.io/labs/drawdata) but my employer [probabl](https://probabl.ai) has been very supportive and has allowed me to work on this project during my working hours.
 This was super cool and I wanted to make sure I recognise them for it.